evanmwilliams/rust_os/README.md

 ## Running the application

 You need to have Rust installed to run the application.
-Once you do, you can simply type `cargo run` in your terminal
+Once you do, you can simply type `cargo run` in your terminal!

 ## Testing